opendatasoft/ods-documentation/source/publish_datasets/processors.rst

 IP Address to Geo Coordinates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This processors allows you to geocode an IP address.
+This processor allows you to geocode an IP address.
 It uses the `GeoIP <http://geolite.maxmind.com>`_ database.

 Geocode with Google
 ~~~~~~~~~~~~~~~~~~~